awsdocs/amazon-eks-user-guide/doc_source/launch-templates.md

 For the highest level of customization, you can deploy managed nodes using your own launch template\.
 Using a launch template allows capabilities such as the following:
 + Provide bootstrap arguments at deployment of a node, such as extra [https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/) arguments\.
-+ Assign IP addresses to pods from a different CIDR block than the IP address assigned to the node\.
++ Assign IP addresses to Pods from a different CIDR block than the IP address assigned to the node\.
 + Deploy your own custom AMI to nodes\.
 + Deploy your own custom CNI to nodes\.